JulianKemmerer/PipelineC/docs/pypeline_guide.md

 [for/while → loop unrolling](#your-first-hardware-function)), so there's no need for
 the per-width duplication older, non-generic AXIS implementations require.

-See `src/tests/pypeline_tests/inst/axis_test.py` for a complete worked example, including synthesis through `pypelinec`.
+See `src/tests/pypeline_tests/inst/axis_test.py` for a complete source example.

 ### Testbench byte-stream generator/checker